erinbuckels/starter-academic/content/project/itroll-questionnaire/index.md

 date: 2021-05-18T16:25:35.025Z
 draft: false
 featured: false
-external_link: external
 links: []
 image:
   filename: ""
   focal_point: Smart
   preview_only: false
 ---
 **Description:** The iTroll questionnaire is a brief measure of online trolling tendencies.
 It contains 12 self‐descriptive statements to assess trolling enjoyment and participation, troll identity, and attitudes toward trolling.

 **Instructions:** Below are some questions about your attitudes toward online trolling.
 Please rate your level of agreement or disagreement with each statement using the rating scale provided below.